dmarynych/jazzy-old/README.md

 * AMD module structure, by RequireJS

-For purpose of speed optimisation, jazzy has 2 main game-object type Tile - is any object, on background, which isnt interactive Entity - any interactive game object, like monsters, trees, houses etc.
+For purpose of speed optimisation, jazzy has 2 main game-object type Tile - is any object, in background, which is not interactive.
+Entity, on the contrary, is interactive game object, like monsters, trees, houses etc.

 Understanding this, game bootstrapping is pretty simple.
 First, you creating a game